Tonysong0801/SFU-System/README.md

 # SFU Information Management System

-## To see the screenshots of the website, please check ./screenshots.docx
+### To see the screenshots of the website, please check ./screenshots.docx

+## To run the project, please follow the following steps:
+### Open ./backend